 Each stencil is built with three pieces: the adhesive vinyl, with the design cut in place, is sandwiched between backing paper on one side, to protect the adhesive, and transfer paper on the other side to hold all the pieces of the vinyl design in place until it is adhered to the surface area.

-Once the layer is placed and aligned in the desired location, the user will stabilize the panel with blue painter’s tape.
-The backing paper is removed, exposing the adhesive side of the vinyl.
+Once you place and align the layer where you want it, the user will stabilize the panel with blue painter’s tape.
+Then you remove the backing paper to expose the adhesive side of the vinyl.
 The stencil is then carefully applied onto the concrete using a specially designed squeegee made for vinyl application.
 The transfer paper is then stripped from the design, leaving just the vinyl mask and open areas that will receive the color.

 Application is speedier than it sounds.
 According to Knigge-Bruce, stencil-making is the bigger time-consumer.
 “The Kansas City Chiefs logo, at 20 feet by 17 feet, was only two layers, but it took me about two days to make the stencil.
 It only took seven or eight hours to apply.
 That’s the beauty of the stencil system.
 It takes the guesswork out, so you can do something incredibly complex, incredibly cool, on a big scale, in a very timely manner.”